-- It fails to cater adequately for the educational needs and personal development of all groups of students, particularly students with special educational needs and low attainers. - The choice of subjects is too narrow, especially for the older students.
+- It fails to cater adequately for the educational needs and personal development of all groups of students, particularly students with special educational needs, low attainers and Early Years children with Arabic as a first language. - Opportunities for promoting essential knowledge, understanding or skills are neglected. - The choice of subjects is too narrow, especially for the older students. - There are few productive links with the local and wider communities. - There are few extra-curricular activities.